Hammadullah2/StyleSync/README.md

 This guide documents the AWS configuration used for the **StyleSync – MLOps Project**.
 It explains how we created our AWS account, IAM user, installed and configured the AWS CLI,
-and prepared an S3 bucket for future data and model storage.
+and prepared an S3 bucket and EC2 instance for future data and model storage.

 ---